 Our Eco Chic Claypaint for Furniture and our new Eggshell No.17 are both certified as being safe to use on children’s toys and furniture, carrying this accreditation.
 See the other products in our range that also comply here

-Many modern furniture paints also contain high levels of acrylics and vinyl, which although help to make it more hardwearing, aren’t so good for the little ones, or indeed the environment.
-All Earthborn paints are free from oil, acrylic and vinyl and importantly don’t give off any nasty smells or emissions.
+Many modern furniture paints also contain high levels of acrylics and vinyl, which although help to make it more hardwearing, aren’t so good for little ones, or indeed the environment.
+All Earthborn paints are free from oil, acrylic and vinyl and importantly don’t give off any nasty smells or emissions being virtually VOC free too.
 This is helpful when painting because you don’t have to worry about paint fumes, and also reassuring when used on children’s items.

 Another thing to consider is how durable a finish is.
 Of course, toys are designed to be played with and not just to look good; and the same goes for kid’s items like tables, chairs and cots – they are all subject to a lot of wear and tear!
 The more durable of our two child-safe paints is Eggshell No.17 because it has a hardwearing soft sheen finish that can be wiped.
 Eco Chic has a very flat matt finish making it more suitable to less used items.
 However, finishing Eco Chic with Earthborn Furniture Glaze or Furniture Wax will protect the surface and make it far more hardwearing, and also giving it a different look to Eggshell No.17.